Initiated by: Marjolijn Dijkman

 Context: Red Zone (Zone Rouge):

 After the First World War, nine villages and surroundings in the zone were sealed off completely, rendered death traps by unexploded ordnance, and contaminated beyond habitation by the arsenic, chlorine, and phosgene the opposing armies aimed at each other.
-There are also still over 16.000 bodies in the ground that were never recovered.
+There are still over 80.000 lost soldiers buried in the ground who were never recovered.

 There are estimations that about 12 million unexploded shells still reside in the soil and that this de-mining process will last another 300 to 700 years.
 The most feared are corroded artillery shells containing chemical warfare agents such as mustard gas.